What is in this leaflet

 Omacor does not contain gluten, lactose monohydrate, sucrose, tartrazine or any other azo dyes.

-It may also contain traces of lecithin (soya).
+It may contain traces of soya (lecithin), sulfites and fish products.

-Omacor capsules are made in the United Kingdom and supplied in Australia by:
+Omacor capsules are made in Europe and supplied in Australia by:

 Mylan Health Pty Ltd